Against throwaway culture

 Reduce the amount of waste we generate

-We reuse or recycle as much of our waste material as we can.
+Our factories and distribution centers map and measure their waste, and investigate opportunities for improvement that will help us meet our goals.
+We regularly assess our performance in this area and manage our waste in accordance with ISO… We reuse or recycle as much of our waste material as we can.
 Our manufacturing units and distribution centers carefully map and measure their waste and continuously investigate and implement opportunities for improvement.
-Our target is that by 2030, all waste from our own operations is recovered or recycled so that zero waste goes to landfill.
+Our goal is that by 2030, all waste from our own operations is recovered or recycled so that zero waste goes to landfill.

 Fiskars Pan Care service